 'Midnight Lover' is a deep seductive red with a hint of blue in it--deeper than 'Yuletide.'
 Semi-double velvety ruffled petals with a center of golden stamens adds to the allure.
 This one at Smith-Gilbert Gardens in Kennesaw, Georgia.

-'Setsugekka' has large, semi-double ruffled white flowers with golden stamens.
+‘Setsugekka' has large, fragrant, semi-double ruffled white flowers with sometimes a touch of pink on the edges and golden stamens.
 Can reach a size of 8- 10' tall and wide at maturity.

 'Shishi Gashira' has rose pink flowers often paler pink in the middle of each petal.
 It is a smaller cultivar growing to a manageable 4' x 6' size.